haubie/midiex/README.md

 list = :binary.bin_to_list(binary)
 #=> [153, 60, 70]
 ```
+This release also unifies the subscription API for virtual inputs.
+Subscribing to a `%Midiex.VirtualMidiPort{}` now returns a `%Midiex.MidiMessage{}` struct rather than a raw byte list.

+See [CHANGELOG.md](CHANGELOG.md) for more details.

 ## API
 At it's most basic level, the core functions of Midiex are for: